 Yonder.

 Once again, Hopkins contrasts the ways of men with the ways of God; what men and women ‘freely forfeit’ is kept with ‘far with fonder a care’.
 The word ‘heart’, seen only once in the poem, appears here at the poem’s conclusion in close conjunction with the word ‘care’.
-Hopkins again uses both ‘heart’ and ‘care’ to evoke caritas: the heart as the seat of God’s charity.
+Hopkins perhaps again uses both ‘heart’ and ‘care’ to suggest caritas: the heart as the seat of God’s charity.
 The word ‘care’ occurs six times at the poem’s close, and in four instances, Hopkins uses the phrase ‘fonder a care’.
 The word ‘fond’ in its normative sense is synonymous with that other of Hopkins’s indices of the heart: ‘dear’.
 But the word evokes too a sacramental and emblematic imagery of the heart.
 In ‘The Valley of the Elwy’ Hopkins suggests the word ‘fond’ in its etymological context of ‘fons’ or ‘font’.
-Charity is the gift given in baptism, and Hopkins’s repeated conjunction of ‘fonder’ and ‘care’ suggests through semantic chiming and etymological play the caritas that is the inner fountain of divine love or Spirit.
+Charity is the gift given in baptism, and Hopkins’s repeated conjunction of ‘fonder’ and ‘care’ suggests through semantic chiming and etymological play the caritas that is the inner fountain of divine spirit.
 This is the ‘best being’ described earlier in the poem, the gift of ‘everlastingness’ and ‘all youth’.
-As the divine operation in the human creature, charity brings men to God.
+As the divine operation in the human creature, charity brings the soul to God.
 Both from and of God, charity is the means by which the heart ascends.
 As Hopkins tells us, what is ‘kept with fonder a care’ is ‘kept far’, ‘high as that’ – ‘yonder’.
-This ‘thing’ is the heart seen in the Wreck and in ‘The Windhover’.
+This ‘thing’ is the heart seen in The Wreck and in ‘The Windhover’.
 It is the heart in its vision and knowledge of the divine: ‘finer, fonder’.
-Etymologically, ‘finer’ is connected with the Middle English fin, from Anglo-French, from Latin finis end, limit.
-Hopkins suggests that man’s best self is God’s self in him; to this divine end the human creature aspires, ascending through the working of the Spirit in the heart.
+Etymologically, ‘finer’ is connected with the Middle English fin, from Anglo-French, from Latin finis ‘end, limit’.
+Hopkins suggests that man’s best self is God’s self in him; to this divine end the human creature aspires, ascending through the working of the spirit in the heart.
 This is the end of the soul’s journey into God.